whitewhidow/quest-sideloader-linux/README.md

 you can now run `sideload` from any folder.

-## Prerequisites
+## Prerequisites (one time)

 1. adb installed, device in dev mode, the usual...
 2. aapt is OPTIONAL (`sudo apt-get install -y aapt1`      or get it from https://androidaapt.com/ )  (this will read packagenames)
-3. Linux need a udev rule to allow proper access to the usb device (just once), run the following lines command to add them:
+3. Linux need a udev rule to allow proper access to the usb device, run the following lines command to add them:

    `sudo ./udev.sh $USER`